Your essential support

 - Support those with leprosy living in the community by providing health check ups

 - Support those living with leprosy back into employment and self-support for themselves and their families.
-In 2019, we had 23,604 people take part in 1,952 self-help groups
+Recently, we had 23,604 people take part in 1,952 self-help groups

 - Educate and empower those affected by leprosy to stand up for their rights.
-Because of your support, we trained 7,170 people to speak up for their rights in 2019.
+Because of your support, we trained 7,170 people to speak up for their rights.

 - Promote leprosy awareness and identify early signs.
 The quicker leprosy can be diagnosed and treated, the less likely that there will be long-term disabilities caused.